-During the year, the Group generated a profit of about HK\$9.2 million as compared to HK\$65.9 million for last year from the operations of this segment.
+During the year, the Group generated a profit of about HK\$5.7 million as compared to HK\$9.2 million for last year from the operations of this segment.

-Gross Profit Margin
+Gross (Loss) Profit Margin

-The gross profit margin for the year was about 10% which was lower than the gross profit margin for last year's 19%.
-The decrease was mainly due to a lower level of selling price attained for the properties completed and delivered to purchasers during the year.
+The gross loss margin for the year was about 4% as compared to a gross profit margin for last year's 10%.
+The gross loss margin was mainly due to the charge of an impairment loss on properties under development of HK\$78.1 million to the cost of sales account and a lower level of selling price attained for the properties completed and delivered to purchasers during the year as a result of the overall decline in the property price level in the PRC property market over the past two years at which time the properties completed and delivered during the year were pre-sold.